 Tire (UK: Tyre) Propelled Launch Coasters use a motorized tire to move the train along the track.
-Motorized tires are commonly used in stations and brake runs to maneuver the train to position but they are also sparsely used to launch trains instead of chain lift hills.
+Motorized tires are commonly used, in stations and brake runs to maneuver the train into position or on lift hills in lieu of chains/cable, but sometimes they are also used to launch trains.
 Tire launches are typically configured in one of two ways.

 A series of tires are positioned horizontally between the track rails which drives through a fin attached to the underside of the train to propel it.